liudiepie/Grass_Segmentation/README.md

 ### ROS2
 This part is based on [depthai-ros](https://github.com/luxonis/depthai-ros) with ROS2-Foxy.
-First of all, follow the above link install dependencies in depthai-ros and build the repository.
+First of all, follow the above link install dependencies in depthai-ros, build this repository and go under ros2.
 Second, go under workspace/ros2/src/luxonis/depthai-ros-examples/depthai_examples/ros2_src and replace the rgb_video_subscriber.cpp
 Third, go under workspace/ros2/src/luxonis/depthai-ros-examples/depthai_examples and replace the CMakeLists.txt
 Finally, build the packages again, go under workspace/ros2 and type